lytics/pathforajs/docs/docs/layouts/slideout.md

-A medium modal which slides from either side into the window.
+A medium module which slides from either side into the window.
 This module provides a good amount of space for text and content without taking the full attention of the user.

 ## position